whenevertrevor/hello-world/README.md

 commit message:  added a message about myself as the tutorial suggested.

-i also love the beach and my kids.
+i also love the beach and my kids lots